AbayomiOlaoye/elkanis_official_website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-A big thanks to the Managing Director of El-kanis & Partners for this level of trust and support throughout my career transition and post full-stack development training.
+Thanks to the Managing Director of El-Kanis & Partners for this trust and support throughout my career transition and post-full-stack development training.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>